GaleJames-creator/gale-james/README.md

 **Key contributions:**
 - Developed comprehensive API reference documentation for Commerce APIs.
 - Created integration guides for electronic funds transfer systems.
-- Led the migration of documentation from Drupal to ReadMe and then to GitBook.
+- Led a two-phase documentation platform migration: first from Drupal to ReadMe to address a disorganized legacy content structure, then from ReadMe to GitBook after identifying that ReadMe couldn't support our JSON file requirements.
+Evaluated alternative docs-as-code platforms against our content requirements and made the final GitBook recommendation.
 - Established documentation standards and created style guides.
 - Implemented docs-as-code workflows using Git for version control.